harishalrasyidi/Roblocks/README.md

-# FocusGuard
+# Roblocks
-A minimalist app to reduce distractions by modifying app icons and limiting app usage time.
+A mobile app for learning AI & IoT with drag-and-drop block coding and wireless deployment.